djmgit/DeathStar/README.md

 **Using prebuilt packages**

-- Setup DeathStar in the same way as shown above using prebuilt packages, however use the prebuild package from macOS from here.
+- Setup DeathStar in the same way as shown above using prebuilt packages, however use the prebuild package from ```macOS``` from the realese page.
 - Download the zip package for linux from here
 - Now you can run DeathStar using the following